psripathy/LEARNING/UberConf.md

 ### Becoming an Architect

 ### Scaling up with Virtual Threads

-### Learn to Think Functionally
-   - Lot of talk about the evolution of

 ### Intelligent Spring Applications
     - Went in with a different expectation but this was mostly about using Spring libraries to connect to OpenAI.
 This is still the begining phase but nice to know kind of thing.